department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-three-strategy-doc.md

 ### What does the VSP team need to do in advance for every team?

 - Review the intake questionnaire
-- Start a project folder in [sensitive team repo](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive)
+- Create a vendor folder (if necessary) and a new project folder
-- Copy the sample-product-contacts file into project folder **(TODO: Add URL when PR is approved)**
+- Copy the [sample contacts file](https://github.com/department-of-veterans-affairs/va.gov-vfs-teams/blob/master/Templates/sample-product-contacts.md) into project folder
-- Copy the sample-product-discovery-questions file into project folder **(TODO: Add URL when PR is approved)**
+- Copy the [sample discovery questions](https://github.com/department-of-veterans-affairs/va.gov-vfs-teams/blob/master/Templates/sample-product-discovery-questions.md) into project folder

 ## Agenda